bytebase/bytebase.com-old/content/changelog/bytebase-1-11-0.md

 ## 📕 Installation and Upgrade

 Follow [Installation](/docs/get-started/install/overview).
-If you are upgrading from a previous version, restart after obtaining the newest release binary.
+If you are upgrading from a previous version, restart after obtaining the latest release binary.